mintlu8/bevy-rectray-ui/book/src/chapter_6.md

 Span is an alignment based fixed sized row layout.

-Row alignements of sprites is used to sort items into buckets.
+Row alignments of sprites is used to sort items into buckets.

 When given a child with custom anchor, the layout panics.